softwaremill/jekyll-softwaremill/_posts/company/2016-09-14-flat-organizational-structure-nightmare-or-dream.md

 ---
-title: A flat organizational structure: nightmare or dream?
+title: "A flat organizational structure: nightmare or dream?"
 description: 3 years have passed and 20 people have joined the company since its founders decided to change the organizational structure to a flat one.
 During that time period we had the opportunity to experience, first-hand, the challenges that were to be faced.
 author: Katarzyna Leszczyńska-Bohdan
 author_login: kasia_l-b